sweenejp/biology-message-board/posts/how-to-do-quiz-test-corrections.md

 You can complete Test corrections by visiting [the test correction page.](/posts/test-corrections-form/)

 You can see which questions you missed on a Quick Check by checking your [feedback](/posts/how-to-see-feedback/).
-If you'd like to see your feedback on an Alternative Test, please [send a WebMail to Mr. Sweeney.](https://www.connexus.com/webmail?hideHeader=true/#/composemessage?idWebuser=2786770)
+If you'd like to see your feedback on an Alternative Test, please Webmail your teacher!